stagedml/stagedml/README.md

 build system), we do modify TensorFlow/models
 [in a non-trivial way](https://github.com/tensorflow/models/pulls?q=is%3Apr+author%3Agrwlf+is%3Aclosed).

-To simplify the distribution procedure, we decide to ship StagedML with two kinds of Docker containers:
+To simplify the distribution procedure, we provide StagedML in two kinds of Docker containers:

 | Feature              | stagedml_user  | stagedml_dev   |